Who Is Kevin Hart?

 The comedian also accepted an invitation in late 2018 to host the Academy Awards, though he stepped down from the role shortly afterward due to an uproar over homophobic comments made earlier in his career.

 Early in the morning of September 1, 2019, Hart was involved in a car accident in Calabasas, California.
 According to reports, the comedian was a passenger in his 1970 Plymouth Barracuda when the driver, Jared Black, lost control on the notoriously treacherous Mulholland Highway, sending the car off the road and down an embankment.
-Both Hart and Black were said to have sustained "major back injuries" and were transported to nearby hospitals for treatment, with Hart requiring emergency back surgery.
+Both were transported to nearby hospitals for treatment, with Hart requiring emergency back surgery.

 Wife & Family

 Hart married comedian Torrie Hart in 2003.
 The couple, now divorced, has two children together, Heaven Leigh and Hendrix.
 In 2014 Hart got engaged to model Eniko Parrish and married her two years later.
 The couple had a son, Kenzo Kash, in 2017.
 Shortly after his son's birth, Hart admitted he had been unfaithful to Eniko.

 Actor and comedian Kevin Hart was born on July 6, 1979, in Philadelphia, Pennsylvania.
 The youngest of two boys, Hart was raised by his mother, Nancy, who took on the role of single parent as a result of her husband's chronic battles with cocaine and the law.

 Throughout much of Hart's childhood, his father, Henry Hart, was in and out of jail and rarely around.
 As a coping mechanism, the young Hart found humor to battle back the pain of his childhood.
 Henry has since cleaned up his life, and father and son have reconnected.